How does an opera singer end up

 I built this practise for those of us who feel like financial misfits

 Over the years I’ve come a long way.
-I’m no longer that terrified money man.
+I’m no longer that terrified money person.
 I’ve fallen in love with the idea of financial stability and what it can mean for the creative community.

 And so, I wanted to create a place for people to go and get financial help.. where they’d be understood.